7 Signs You Need Professional Tree Work Done

 When done by untrained individuals, tree trimming near power lines poses a high risk for fire and injury, or even death, which may affect not just the person who attempted it but also the people and properties around it.
 Although it may look simple, calling a professional tree removal company is recommended if a tree in your property’s vicinity touches a power line.

-2. Dying Or Damaged Trees
+2. Dying or Damaged Trees

 Many wood-boring pests, like termites and beetles that snack on wood, will turn a dying tree into their home.
 When this happens, the damaged tree will eventually fall, which may harm someone or damage something.
 To avoid such accidents, dying trees should be removed as early as possible.

 However, even healthy trees may be vulnerable to damage.
 Although proper care may help them recover in most cases, those with irreversible damage are best removed completely.
 But more importantly, healthy trees that have been damaged won't easily recover without the help of a tree expert.
-If you feel unsure, it’s best to contact an arborist or tree expert to help you decide which course of action to take.

 3. Trees With Unusual Insect Presence